sagemath/sagewiki_to_gh-2022-10-10/days57.md

    Or [[http://ratp.fr|ratp]] but only for travel up to Saint-Rémy-les-Chevreuse.

  * We will run some car shuttles from Saint-Rémy-les-Chevreuse (to be arranged by email nearer the time).

+== Hardware organization ==

+=== Meal organisation ===

+Meals are cooked in turns by the participants for everyone, so bring along your favorite recipes and dishes!
+All diets, including vegetarian, will be taken into account.

+Please fill in the meal and date you would like to cook [[days57-meal_organisation|meal organisation]].

+=== Material to bring ===

+ * multiprises, rallonges
+ * cagle reseau
+ * switches, routeurs
+ *

+== Sponsors, funding ==

+The workshop is funded by ANR projects DynA3S, GeoDyM, PSyCo, with material help from the Mathematics and the Computer Science Departments at Université Paris-Sud, Orsay.

+Accommodation and meals for all participants are covered by our funding sources.

+We can also cover travel expenses for most participants, especially PhD students and postdocs.